snot-dev/tagus-cms/README.md

 # Tagus CMS

 This is a simple CMS using Javascript only!
-It was developed with Nodejs/Express, Mongo DB and React.
+It was developed with Nodejs/Express, Mongo DB and React

 ## Getting Started